vivek-nexus/copy-confidential-email-chrome-extension/README.md

-# copy-confidental-email
+# Copy confidential email
-Copy confidential email to clipboard as text
+Copy confidential email to clipboard as text.
+For GMail and GSuite emails.

 # Install this extension
 Since I have no intention to publish this extension to the chrome store, please load this extension to your chrome in unpacked form.